 In 2009, UMKC posted five wins and finished with a 4-4 mark in Summit League play.
 The five victories were the most for the program since the 1999-00 season, while the four league victories were the most in a single season in school history.
 In Hale's first season in 2008, he led the 'Roos to three victories, one of which was a 7-0 triumph over Centenary that snapped the program's 58-match losing streak.

 The Kangaroos also have excelled in the classroom under Hale's watch.
 The men's team earned ITA all-Academic Team honors in 2008 and 2012 and the women's squad received the distinction in 2008, 2009 and 2012.
-Additionally, 11 student-athletes have been selected as ITA Scholar Athletes, 50 have been named to The Summit League Winter/Spring Academic all-League team and 34 were Commissioner's List of Academic Excellence honorees.
+Additionally, 11 student-athletes have been selected as ITA Scholar Athletes, 50 have been named to Academic All-League teams and 34 were Commissioner's List of Academic Excellence honorees.

 Prior to becoming a Kangaroo, Hale spent 13 seasons as the head coach at Rockhurst University, where he guided the Hawks to nine NCAA Tournament appearances in 10 years as an NCAA Division II university.
 He led Rockhurst to the Midwest Region Championships from 1995-97, and he coached six top-30 Division II student-athletes.
 His team finished the 1997 season as the 12th ranked team in the nation in the NAIA, which led to him being named the NAIA Midwest Region Coach of the Year.